Augustan drama: The "chromatic tortures" and divas of opera

 Furthermore, grand opera had a high degree of spectacle in it.
 In the 17th century, when opera first came to England, it prompted enormously complex theatrical stagings to present illusions of ghosts, mythological figures, and epic battles.
 When Handel's arrival in England spurred a new vogue for English opera, it also caused a new vogue for imported opera, no matter the content, so long as it would create an enormous visual impact.
 Although some of the "Tory Wits" like Pope and John Gay wrote opera librettos (the two combining for Acis and Galatea with Handel), opera was a spectacular form of theater that left too little room for dramatic acting for most of the playwrights.
 Pope argued in The Dunciad that Handel's operas were "masculine" in comparison to Italian and French opera.
 While this is a musical commentary, it is also a commentary on the amount of decoration and frippery put on the stage, on the way that Handel's operas concentrated on their stories and music rather than their theatrical effects.

 It was not merely the fact that such operas drove out original drama, but also that the antics and vogue for the singers took away all else, seemingly, that infuriated English authors.
 The singers (particularly the sopranos) introduced London to the concept of the prima donna, in both senses of the term.
 In 1727, two Italian sopranos, Francesca Cuzzoni and Faustina Bordoni, had such a rivalry and hatred of each other (the latter had been paid more than the former) that the audiences were encouraged to support their favorite singer by hissing her rival, and during a performance of Astyanax in 1727, the two women actually began to fight on stage (Loughrey 13).
 John Gay wrote to Jonathan Swift on 3 February 1723:

-There's nobody allow'd to say I sing but an Eunuch or an Italian Woman.
-Every body is grown now as great a judge of Musick as they were in your time of Poetry & folks that could not distinguish one tune from another now daily dispute over different Styles of Handel, Bononcini, and Aitillio.
-People have now forgot Homer, and Virgil & Caesar.

 These operas were spectaculars in every sense.
 The personalities of the stars were before the stage, the stars were before the music, and the music before the words.
 Additionally, opera brought with it new stage machines and effects.
 Even Handel, whom Pope values as restrained and sober, had his heroine brought on stage by "two huge Dragons out of whose mouths issue Fire and Smoke" in Rinaldo in 1711.

 The "problem" of spectacle continued in the 1720s and 1730s.
 In 1734, Henry Fielding has his tragedian, Fustian, describe the horror of a pantomime show: